All Episodes

 I don't know that that's factual, but it doesn't make any difference.

-As far as I know, I just you know that's the thing.
+As far as I know, I just, you know, that's the thing.

 And in fact, it's hugely negative.

-You know, in YouTube they care about Qnon and the conspiracies and all that, but it's not like you can eat Qnon and kill yourself, or shove QAnon uh in your in your butt with um with an enema and kill yourself the way you could with MMS.
+But it's not like you can eat QAnon and kill yourself or shove QAnon in your butt with an enema and kill yourself the way you could with MMS.

-It there's and it's nasty stuff.
+And it's nasty stuff.

 I can see where it's an effective bleaching agent, kills stuff on surfaces.

-That's the way it's usually used industrially, is you gas stuff with vast quantities of chlorine dioxide in order to uh kill virus and bacteria.
+That's the way it's usually used industrially, is you gas stuff with vast quantities of chlorine dioxide in order to kill virus and bacteria.

-But the same stuff doesn't work the same way inside you, and you're a fool to suggest that that is the case.
+But the same stuff doesn't work the same way inside you.

-And so this is where I don't think Jordan Sather is an out and out fool.
+And so this is where I don't think Jordan Sather is an out-and-out fool.

-I think he acts like a butthead frequently and appears to have very little far thinking and very little clear thinking.
+I think he acts like a butthead frequently and appears to have very little far thinking and very little clear thinking and seems to be caught up in this worship of this thing they call miracle, right?

 It's not.